meggrooms/meggrooms/README.md

 - :game_die: I own a business teaching people how to learn with board games

-- :snake: Currently exploring the wonderful world of Python and Full Stack Web Development
+- :snake: Continually exploring the wonderful world of Python and Full Stack Web Development

 - :surfing_woman: In my free time I like to adventure around town with my dog & kids.